ambers-asleep/bookDataBase/README.md

 Get books to import right dependent on all other tables Have the final print out display the URL properly

+Goals:
+1. List all books by title

+2. Search based on title

+3. Search based on author

+4. Search based on publisher

 DUE: THURSDAY